Jasminewong92/Jiemin-Huang.github.io/index2.md

 Liaising with doctors/investigators on conducting the clinical trial and maker sure each center has the tria.
-Verification of the data enter on the CRFs.
+Verification of the data entered on the CRFs.
 Ensure the projects run on the requirement of schedule and quality.